Radical SR3: History

 In Autumn 2014, Radical presented a revised version of the racing version with the SR3 RSX.

 Specifications

 The SR3 is extremely lightweight with a trellis chassis and weighs less than 600 kg.
 The aerodynamic downforce allows cornering acceleration of up to 2 g at high speed.
 A roof or trunk is not available for the car.
 The racing bucket seats help to save weight.
 The SR3 can be ordered as left-hand or right-hand drive.

 The engine from the Suzuki Hayabusa 1300 is used in the SR3 RS 1300, SR3 RS 1500 Turbo and SR3 RSX.
 The 2.0 L I4 Ford EcoBoost engine from the Focus ST powers the SR3 SL.
 The SR3 delivers 243 hp.
 An increase in output to 304 hp is possible in the "Race Pack" for an additional charge.
 Since a heater is required to be street legal, it is installed in the SR3 SL.
 It also has footwell lighting and a 12-volt socket.

+Racing series

+The SR3 can be raced in a variety of series but is best known for its use in one-make Radical Cup series run by the manufacturer or their associates.
+Series are run in the UK, across Europe, North America, the Middle East, Asia and Australia.